SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 Results processing

-A-Parser allows processing results during parsing, in this section we have provided the most popular cases for the SE::DuckDuckGo::Position parser.
+A-Parser allows you to process results directly during scraping, in this section we have provided the most popular use cases for the SE::DuckDuckGo::Position scraper

 Saving domains without zero positions

-The example of simultaneous checking of several domains (see above in the result output options) was taken as a basis and a filter was added.
+The example of simultaneous checking of several domains was taken as a basis (see above in the output options) and a filter was added.

 Download example